Contents

 Wheelie bin measurements

-• 240 litres: height 1060mm, width 575mm, depth 730mm
+- 240 litres: height 1060mm, width 575mm, depth 730mm

-• 180 litres: height 1060mm, width 480mm, depth 730mm
+- 180 litres: height 1060mm, width 480mm, depth 730mm

-• 120 litres: height 950mm, width 480mm, depth 530mm
+- 120 litres: height 950mm, width 480mm, depth 530mm

-Why we've chosen the options
+Why we've chosen the options we have

-While we recognise a weekly general waste collection may be greeted positively and be perceived as an ‘improved’ service by some - and why we have included it in our options for comparison - a weekly general waste collection for the whole of Westmorland and Furness would result in significant additional costs and a negative carbon impact due to the additional journeys that would need to be made by collection vehicles.
+While we recognise a weekly general waste collection may have been greeted positively and be perceived as an ‘improved’ service by some - and why we included it in our options for comparison - a weekly general waste collection for the whole of Westmorland and Furness would result in significant additional costs and a negative carbon impact due to the additional journeys that would need to be made by collection vehicles.

 Evidence from national studies also suggests weekly general waste collections discourages recycling, with more people likely to put recyclable materials in their general waste bin if it is emptied every week.